(KWIN a pril)

 • Collagen vascular disease: Use with caution in patients with collagen vascular disease especially with concomitant renal impairment; may be at increased risk for hematologic toxicity.

-• Hypertrophic cardiomyopathy (HCM) with outflow tract obstruction: Use with caution in patients with HCM and outflow tract obstruction since reduction in afterload may worsen symptoms associated with this condition.
+• Hypertrophic cardiomyopathy with outflow tract obstruction: Use with caution in patients with hypertrophic cardiomyopathyand outflow tract obstruction since reduction in afterload may worsen symptoms associated with this condition (ACCF/AHA [Gersh 2011]).

 • Renal artery stenosis: Use with caution in patients with unstented unilateral/bilateral renal artery stenosis.
 When unstented bilateral renal artery stenosis is present, use is generally avoided due to the elevated risk of deterioration in renal function unless possible benefits outweigh risks.

-• Renal impairment: Use with caution in pre-existing renal insufficiency; dosage adjustment may be needed.
+• Renal impairment: Use with caution in patients with renal impairment; dosage adjustment may be needed.
 Avoid rapid dosage escalation which may lead to further renal impairment.

 Concurrent drug therapy issues: